parkjongwoo0831/parkjongwoo0831/README.md

-- 👋 Hi, I’m park jong woo
+👋 Hi, I’m Park Jong Woo
-- 👀 I’m interested in AI, Economy, Quant
-- 🌱 I’m currently learning Business administration, AI
+👀 I’m interested in Artificial Intelligence, Economy, and Logistics Automation 🌱 I’m currently pursuing a Master’s degree in Business Administration at Tech University of Korea (TUK)

 <!---